Jeffrey-Sardina/Focl-ir-Tr-chtais/builds/downloads/focloir-trachtais-v1.6-en.md

 #### motif (ainmfhocal): móitíf<br>
-*Sainmhíniú (ga):* I gcomhthéacs graif, patrún struchtúr (go háirithe ceann beag) a fheictear go minic i gcodanna ar leith den graf.
+*Sainmhíniú (ga):* I gcomhthéacs graif, patrún struchtúr (go háirithe ceann beag) a fheictear go minic i gcodanna ar leith den ghraf.
 <br>
 *Sainmhíniú (en):* In the context of a graph, a structural pattern (especially a small one) that repeats often in different parts of the graph.